 Animal distress; separation from a parent; bullying

 - During one of Remy’s attempts to cook at the farmhouse, both he and Emil are electrocuted during a storm.
-The scene is comical.
-Although the rats are scorched, they do not suffer severe injuries.
+The scene is comical and although the rats are scorched, they do not suffer severe injuries.

-- When Remy and Emil are discovered by the farmhouse owner, they are repeatedly shot at.
-They appear frightened and have several near misses.
-The ceiling falls in, exposing all the other rats who also come under attack.
+- When Remy and Emil are discovered by the farmhouse’s owner, they are repeated shot at.
+They appear frightened and have a number of near misses.
+The ceiling falls in, resulting in all the other rats coming under attack also.
 In the chaotic scene, bullets are flying everywhere, glass shatters, objects fall and break inside and outside the house.
-None of the rats is shown to be harmed or killed.
+None of the rats are shown to be harmed or killed.

-- When Remy first enters Gusteau’s kitchen, he is nearly stepped on, cut with knives, run over by trolleys, and nearly baked in the oven.
+- When Remy first enters Gasteau’s kitchen, he is nearly stepped on, cut with knives, run over by trolleys, and nearly baked in the oven.
 He appears scared during this experience.

-- When Collette, the only female cook in the kitchen, is asked to mentor Linguini, she yells at him and pins his shirt sleeve to the bench with three knives to get a message across to him.
+- When Collette, the only female cook in the kitchen is asked to mentor Linguini, she yells at him and pins his shirt sleeve to the bench with 3 knives to get a message across to him.